cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Double Step</i>: Use this bool to divide the parameterization in 2 steps.
 Double step makes the overall process faster and robust.<br> Consider to disable this bool in case the object has topologycal noise or small handles.

-   ``absloadname : str = ''``

-      .. raw:: html

-         <i>Load AM</i>: The filename of the abstract mesh that has to be loaded.
-If empty, the abstract mesh will be computed according to the above parameters (suggested extension '.abs').

-   ``abssavename : str = ''``

-      .. raw:: html

-         <i>Save AM</i>: The filename where the computed abstract mesh will be saved.
-If empty, nothing will be done.

 .. data:: iso_parametrization_remeshing

    *MeshLab filter name*: 'Iso Parametrization Remeshing'